oilroute.app — AI Energy Supply Chain Intelligence

 Second-order effects

-- Agriculture (high, Next planting season (3-6 months)): Rising fertilizer costs will increase agricultural input expenses, potentially leading to higher food prices and reduced crop yields if usage is cut.
+• Agriculture (high, 3-6 months): Increased fertilizer costs will raise agricultural production expenses, potentially leading to higher food prices and reduced yields if farmers cut back on fertilizer use.
 Consumer price impact: +5%.

 Winners & losers